Global Entity Disambiguation with BERT: Model

-Similar to the approach adopted in BERT \cite{devlin2018bert}, the input representation of a given token (word or entity) is constructed by summing the following three embeddings of $H$ dimensions: \begin{itemize}[leftmargin=10pt,topsep=5pt,itemsep=0pt] \item \textbf{Token embedding} is the embedding of the corresponding token.
-The matrices of the word and entity token embeddings are represented as $\mathbf{A} \in \mathbb{R}^{V_{w}\times H}$ and $\mathbf{B} \in \mathbb{R}^{V_{e}\times H}$, respectively. \item \textbf{Token type embedding} represents the type of token, namely, word type (denoted by $\mathbf{C}_{word}$) or entity type (denoted by $\mathbf{C}_{entity}$). \item \textbf{Position embedding} represents the position of the token in a word sequence.
+{\bf Position embedding} represents the position of the token in a word sequence.
 A word and an entity appearing at the $i$-th position in the sequence are represented as $\mathbf{D}_i$ and $\mathbf{E}_i$, respectively.
-If an entity name contains multiple words, its position embedding is computed by averaging the embeddings of the corresponding positions. \end{itemize}
+If an entity mention contains multiple words, its position embedding is computed by averaging the embeddings of the corresponding positions (see Figure \ref{fig:input-representations}).

-Following BERT \cite{devlin2018bert}, we insert special tokens \texttt{[CLS]} and \texttt{[SEP]} to the word sequence as the first and last words, respectively.
+Following \newcite{devlin2018bert}, we tokenize the document text using the BERT's wordpiece tokenizer, and insert \texttt{[CLS]} and \texttt{[SEP]} tokens as the first and last words, respectively.